Skip to main content

 char c = greeting[7]; // Directly use integer index 'a'

-// Insert and Remove (C# string is immutable, creates new string)
+// Insert and Remove (C# strings are immutable, creates new strings)

 string welcome = "hello";